What Can Productivity Statistics Tell Us?

 Faced with a compelling and instantaneous reward (like a hilarious cat video) exerting self-control and working hard for distant rewards often takes a back seat.

-Studies on productivity in the work context support these assumptions.
+Statistics on productivity in the work context support these assumptions.
 For example, a study by Hubspot found that office workers spend 28% of their day on unnecessary distractions.
 That's more than a quarter of the day!

 Other studies suggest that people are spending only about half the workday on legitimately productive work.
 What are they doing with the other half of the day?